Pomax/CFF-glyphlet-fonts/binaries/README.md

+A brief explanation:

   These three files are the most current "working" CFF and OTF fonts based on the work on this page.
-They are unlikely to work "as fonts", but they should validate through tx, TTX, and Microsoft's "Font Validator" program.
+They are unlikely to work "as fonts", although they should work as webfonts.
+  They should all validate through tx, TTX, and Microsoft's "Font Validator" utilities.

+Files provided:

   customfont.cff  - CFF-only data block
-  customfont.otf  - OpenType font with embedded CFF data block customfont.woff - WOFF-wrapped version of Customfont.otf
+  customfont.otf  - OpenType font with embedded CFF data block customfont.ttx  - The .otf unpacked to human-readable XML by TTX customfont.woff - WOFF-wrapped version of Customfont.otf

+Legal nonsense:

   For those burdened by lawyers, these fonts are license-free, and supplied as-is.
-I hold no responsibility for your what you do with these files.
+I am not responsibility for what you do with these files, or what that leads to.
 Although I might like to know about it if you do something particularly cool with them.